cosmos/cosmos-sdk/docs/architecture/adr-004-genesis-modes.md

 ### Positive

-- Reduce confusion when initialize genesis as now there're two clearly distinct modes for it
+- Reduce confusion when initializing genesis as now there are two clearly distinct modes for it

 ### Negative